Cooking Tips for Gardeners: Cooking with Fresh Mint

 I love Middle Eastern foods so this Mediterranean Lettuce Salad with Purslane, Mint, Tomatoes, Cucumbers, and Sumac-Lemon Vinaigrette is something I could eat all summer.

-Moroccan Cabbage Slaw with Carrots, Cumin, Lemon, and Mint.
+Mint added a nice touch to this Moroccan Cabbage Slaw with Carrots, Cumin, Lemon, and Mint.

 If I had to pick just one recipe to illustrate my love for mint, it would have to be these Cannellini Beans in Mint Marinade that I loved from the very first bite at a party.

-Thai-Style Spicy Cabbage Slaw with Mint and Cilantro.
+I loved the mint in this Thai-Style Spicy Cabbage Slaw with Mint and Cilantro.

-Spicy Shredded Carrot Salad with Mint, Cilantro, Green Onion, Lime, and Jalapeno.
+A surprising combo that really works is this Spicy Shredded Carrot Salad with Mint, Cilantro, Green Onion, Lime, and Jalapeno.

 Another favorite that combines so many of my favorite foods is these Garlicky Roasted Chickpeas with Feta, Mint, and Lemon.

-Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme is a simmer classic.
+This Chopped Tomato and Cucumber Salad with Mint, Feta, Lemon, and Thyme is a simmer classic.

-Wake-Up-Your-Mouth Thai Cucumber Salad is something I make all summer every year!
+This Wake-Up-Your-Mouth Thai Cucumber Salad is something I make all summer every year!

 And finally, another recipe with so many of my favorite flavors is this Cucumber and Avocado Salad with Lime, Mint, and Feta.